Skip to content Skip to footer

 Fee

-The course does not include any fee.
-Participants are expected to pay their own travel and accomodation costs (if any).
+The course is free of charge.
+Participants are expected to cover their own travel and accomodation expenses (if any).

 Selection